Cathenax/shopping-cart/README.md

 # Shopping Cart

 This project is created for CS5010 Homework3 @NEU.
-Implemented by Siyuan Liu.
+Implemented by Siyuan Liu (Or Cathy).
 In conclusion, this application allows you to add/edit the product in the product list and add/remove them from your shopping cart.
 All data are stored in the Firestore database.
 Notice that for the product image you need to provide a valid image url to show it in the product list table.
 The preview of the application looks like the image below.